divblox/divblox.github.io/advanced-training-exercise.md

 #### Breadcrumbs

 The breadcrumb basic component can be easily added via Divblox's web interface.
+We will do this in the 'category_update' page component.
 The following code will be added to the 'category_update' page component's javascript and PHP.

-The below added code to the 'initFunctions()' function adds two event handlers.
-The first is to navigate back to the admin page when 'All Categories' is clicked, and the second is to reset the global constraing ID to the clicked on category and refresh the page to load it up accordingly.
-Note how we attach the event to a click on the document, after which we specify where on the document the click should be.
-This is because if we set the event handler to listen directly for a click on '.category-breadcrumb', we will get unexpected output, because on page loadup, this subcomponent is not defined yet.
+The code, which we will add to the 'initFunctions()' function, adds two event handlers:

+1. The first event handler is to navigate back to the admin page when 'All Categories' is clicked
+2. The second is to reset the global constraining ID for the entity 'Category' to the clicked on category and then refresh the page to load it up accordingly

+!> Note how we attach the event to a click on the document, after which we specify where on the document the click should be.
+This is because if we set the event handler to listen directly for a click on '.category-breadcrumb', we will get unexpected output because during page load-up, this sub component is not defined yet.

 ```js
 initCustomFunctions() {